Julian Carroll: Governor of Kentucky

 Carroll served as chairman of the National Governors Association in 1978.
 He chaired the association's Natural Resources and Environmental Management Committee.
 He also served as the state's co-chairman of the Appalachian Regional Commission.
 He received honorary degrees from the University of Kentucky, Morehead State University, Murray State University, and Eastern Kentucky University in Kentucky, and from Lincoln Memorial University in Harrogate, Tennessee.
 He was named to the University of Kentucky Alumni Association's Hall of Distinguished Alumni in 1975.

 Carroll's tenure was plagued by disasters, both natural and man-made.
-Flooding struck in the eastern part of the state and in the state capitol of Frankfort.
+Record flooding struck in the eastern part of the state in April 1977, and in December 1978, flooding the worst since 1937 occurred in the state capital of Frankfort.
+In the former case, he declared ten eastern Kentucky counties as disaster areas.
 Extreme cold gripped the entire state in 1977 and 1978, including the Great Blizzard of 1978.
 Two mine explosions in Letcher County killed 26 people, and the Beverly Hills Supper Club fire claimed 165 lives.
 Many of these disasters led to stricter enforcement of safety laws.
 Carroll formed the Department of Housing, Buildings, and Construction and strengthened the state fire marshal's office.

+In September 1978, at a tribute ceremony for Muhammad Ali held at the now-demolished Cardinal Stadium in Louisville, Carroll proclaimed 1978 the "Year of Ali" and presented to Ali the Governor's Distinguished Service Award.
+Ali had recently become heavyweight champion of the world for the third and final time.

 Carroll's credibility took a severe hit as a result of an investigation into an alleged insurance kickback scheme during the Ford administration and carrying on into his administration.
-When called before a grand jury in 1980, Carroll invoked the Fifth Amendment.
+When called before a grand jury in 1980, Carroll invoked the Fifth Amendment to the United States Constitution.
 He was not convicted of any wrongdoing, but his first state Democratic Party chairman, Howard P. "Sonny" Hunt, was after refusing to cooperate with the investigation.
 The probe also hurt commerce commissioner Terry McBrayer, Carroll's choice for governor in 1979.
 McBrayer finished third out of five candidates in the Democratic primary that year, won by late entry John Y. Brown Jr.

 Later political career

 After concluding his service as governor, Carroll resumed his law practice in Frankfort, Kentucky.
 Brown made him chairman of a non-profit organization to fight drugs in 1983.
 In 1987, he unsuccessfully sought another term as governor, finishing fifth in the Democratic primary behind Brown, Lt.
-Gov. Steve Beshear, former Human Resources Secretary Grady Stumbo, and the winner, businessman Wallace G. Wilkinson.
+Gov. Steve Beshear, former Human Resources Secretary Grady Stumbo, and the winner, businessman Wallace Wilkinson.
 Carroll again returned to his Frankfort law practice.
 In 2001, Kentucky's Purchase Parkway was renamed the Julian M. Carroll Purchase Parkway.
 In 2003, Carroll actively lobbied the General Assembly to legalize casino-style gambling at the state's horse racetracks.